Shape of Dark Energy: Constraining Its Evolution with a General Parametrization: The Observational Data

 For the statistical analysis, we modified the publicly available package \texttt{CAMB} (Code for Anisotropies in the Microwave Background)~\cite{Lewis:1999bs,Howlett:2012mh} and used another publicly available sampler, \texttt{Cobaya} (Code for Bayesian Analysis)~\cite{Torrado:2020dgo}, to perform the Markov Chain Monte Carlo (MCMC) analyses.
 The chains were considered converged when the Gelman–Rubin criterion~\cite{Gelman:1992zz} satisfied the threshold $R-1 < 0.01$.

-The present DE parametrization involves 9 free parameters.
+The present DE parametrization involves nine free parameters.
 The first six are the standard $\Lambda$CDM parameters: $\Omega_{\rm b} h^2$ (the present-day physical baryon density), $\Omega_{\rm c} h^2$ (the present-day physical cold dark matter density), $\tau_{\rm reio}$ (the optical depth to reionization), $100\theta_{\mathrm{s}}$ (where $\theta_{\mathrm{s}}$ is the angular size of the sound horizon at recombination), $\log(10^{10} A_{\mathrm{s}})$ (with $A_{\mathrm{s}}$ the amplitude of primordial scalar perturbations), and $n_{\mathrm{s}}$ (the scalar spectral index).
 The remaining three parameters describe the dark energy sector: $w_0$, $w_\beta$, and $\beta$.
-In Table~\ref{table:priors}, we list the flat priors\footnote{For dataset combinations involving the AW CMB data, we instead imposed the Gaussian prior on $\tau_{\rm reio}$ described earlier.} imposed on the free parameters used in our analyses.
+In Table~\ref{table:priors}, we list the flat priors\footnote{For dataset combinations involving the AW CMB data, we instead imposed the Gaussian prior on $\tau_{\rm reio}$ described earlier.} imposed on the free parameters used in our analyses.\footnote{The choice of the priors, specifically on $\beta$ and $w_{\beta}$, is crucial for the numerical simulations.
+For the regions of $\beta$ and $w_{\beta}$ used in Fig.~\ref{fig:DE_eos}, since the evolution of $w_{\rm DE}(z)$ did not exhibit any diverging nature, they may serve as viable prior ranges for the observational analyses. }

 With the converged MCMC chains from \texttt{Cobaya}, we can perform model comparison tests between our DE parameterization and the CPL model to understand the effects of introducing an additional degree of freedom in the DE equation of state.
 We can perform a goodness of fit test of two models $i$ and $j$ to a given dataset by finding the minimum $\chi^2$ for each model and computing $\Delta \chi^2_{ij} = \chi^2_\mathrm{i} - \chi^2_\mathrm{j}$.
 A positive $\Delta\chi^2$ indicates that model $j$ is a better fit to the data than model $i$.
 If models $i$ and $j$ are nested with $k$ additional parameters in model $j$, we would expect $\Delta\chi^2_{ij}$ to follow a $\chi^2$ distribution with $k$ degrees of freedom.